BioDesign-Automation-Consortium/iwbda-website/content/authors/zane-perry-26/_index.md

 # - SBOL Designer Tool
 # - SynBioHub Plugins Tool
 ---

-Zane Perry is a Master’s student at the University of Colorado Boulder.
+Zane Perry is a graduate student in Applied Mathematics at the University of Colorado Boulder with undergraduate degrees in computer science and applied mathematics.
+He works with the Genetic Logic Lab at CU under the support of Dr. Chris Myers.
+He specializes in system dynamics, machine learning, and applied statistics.